IntEL4CoRo/ViB-public/content/page/learninghub/Actionable knowledge representation/index.md

 service openEASE, and the practical scenarios provided by virtual robot laboratories.
-The course is designed to explore the methodologies of representing knowledge in a form that is both machine-understandable and actionable, focusing on the acquisition of knowledge from diverse sources such as web scraping, and the integration of various knowledge segments.
-It addresses the critical aspects of reasoning about knowledge and demonstrates how this knowledge can be utilized by different agents—ranging from websites and AR applications to robots—to assist users in their daily activities.
+The course is designed to explore the methodologies of representing knowledge in a form that is both machine-understandable and actionable, focusing on the acquisition of knowledge from diverse sources such as web scraping and the integration of various knowledge segments.
+It addresses the critical aspects of reasoning about knowledge and demonstrates how this knowledge can be utilized by different agents — ranging from websites and AR applications to robots — to assist users in their daily activities.
 The practical component of the course is facilitated through platform-independent Jupyter notebooks based on Python, ensuring accessibility and minimal software requirements for all participants.
 With course materials hosted on